Did you know that someone who completes a chargeback with a business is nine times more likely to do it again?

-The good news is, you can protect your business.
+The good news is you can protect your business.
 Chargebacks exploit opportunities within e-commerce systems, but you can reduce those opportunities with preventive measures that keep you and your customers safe.

 What is credit card chargeback fraud?

 Not only do you lose the TV and the amount of the chargeback on the credit card, but you also lose packaging, labor, shipping, and other costs.
+It's in the best interest of merchants to take preventative measures through their payment processing system to reduce chargebacks and their associated fees, as chargeback losses can add up quickly and significantly affect a business's bottom line.

 How does chargeback fraud generally take place?